NewyorkMengHer/Dungeon-Game/README.md

 ![](Dungeon%20Images/5.PNG)

 - There are four potions given at the start of the dungeon.
 Player can choose to consume one in exchange for 100 health
 - If player's hp is higher than 300.
-It would not consume a potion as the player would only need it if they are low in health
+It would not consume a potion as the player would only need it in dire situation

 ![](Dungeon%20Images/6.PNG)